-I’ve been seeing a lot of satin pieces everywhere and I’m loving them, but to be honest, I’m just not sure if I can pull them off.
+I’ve been seeing a lot of satin pieces at this online shop for indian outfits and I’m loving them, but to be honest, I’m just not sure if I can pull them off.
 This season is mostly about gorgeous midi wrap dresses, but there are also a plethora of shorter frocks available that are sure to please many of you.

 I’m particularly inspired by 1920’s styles, which of course were heavily saturated by silks and chiffons, so I love the idea of wearing a Gatsby style flapper dress.
 I don’t need an excuse, guys.
 It’s New Years!

 I’m sure you’ve noticed that glitter and sequins have had a bit of a comeback this year.
 Once potentially considered tacky, this year if you’re donning some sparkle, you’ll be bang on trend.
 If you prefer to keep it minimal in the outfit department but still want to make a statement, maybe opt for a pair of embellished shoes for that much-needed pop of festive glam.
 And speaking of embellishments, pearls are having a huge moment too, so expect to see masses of pearl-covered pieces this next month.